ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 {: .language-bash}

 ~~~
-singularity version 3.7.0
+apptainer version 1.2.2
 ~~~
 {: .output}

 Depending on the version of Singularity installed on your system, you may see a different version.
-At the time of writing, `3.7.0` is the latest release of Singularity.
+At the time of writing, `1.2.2` is the latest release of Apptainer.

+> ## Where is SingularityCE
+> To keep things simple we kept a module called Singularity but defaulted to Apptainer but try an remember how to find modules on your HPC cluster.
+{: .challenge }

 ## Images and containers